Current Promotional Rates:

 Another major difference between Personal Lines of Credit and Personal Unsecured Loans is the method of repayment.
 Personal Lines of Credit generally have a minimum monthly payment, but you will only be required to pay back on what you borrow.
 For Personal Unsecured Loans, you will have a set monthly payment with a fixed interest rate.

 - There are fees assessed annually during the 3-year draw period.
-A Document Prep Fee of $50 is assessed during the first year and a $50 Annual Fee during the second and third years.
+A Document Prep Fee of $25 is assessed during the first year and a $25 Annual Fee during the second and third years.
+During the promotion period, ASB will waive the Document Preparation Fee.